-I have room for new items.
+- I have room for new items.
 Since I earned my Ham radio license earlier this year, my radio equipment has been cluttering the top of my desk, which was messy to look at and probably not the safest for the radio.
 After I decluttered, though, I suddenly found I had an entire drawer free just for ham radio equipment.

-I have more time and less stress.
+- I have more time and less stress.
 As someone who reads between the lines of the evening news, there’s enough to worry about already.
-Reducing our clothes and kitchen items has made a dramatic improvement in maintaining the household.
+Reducing our clothes and kitchen items made a dramatic improvement in maintaining the household.
 Our laundry and dishes are noticeably less!
-And now I can spend my newly found free time on developing skills and relationships.
+And now I spend my newly found free time on developing skills and relationships.

 With effort and intentionality, prepping and minimalism can work together.
 My world is now a little more peaceful, a little more quiet.